Fascism: Fin de siècle era and lead up to World War I (1880–1914)

-The ANI held ties and influence among conservatives, Catholics, and the business community.
+The ANI had ties and influence among conservatives, Catholics, and the business community.
 Italian national syndicalists held a common set of principles: the rejection of bourgeois values, democracy, liberalism, Marxism, internationalism, and pacifism, and the promotion of heroism, vitalism, and violence.
 The ANI claimed that liberal democracy was no longer compatible with the modern world, and advocated a strong state and imperialism.
 They believed that humans are naturally predatory, and that nations are in a constant struggle in which only the strongest would survive.

-Futurism was both an artistic-cultural movement and initially a political movement in Italy led by Filippo Tommaso Marinetti who founded the Manifesto of Futurism (1908), that championed the causes of modernism, action, and political violence as necessary elements of politics while denouncing liberalism and parliamentary politics.
-Marinetti rejected conventional democracy based on majority rule and egalitarianism, for a new form of democracy, promoting what he described in his work "The Futurist Conception of Democracy" as the following: "We are therefore able to give the directions to create and to dismantle to numbers, to quantity, to the mass, for with us number, quantity and mass will never be—as they are in Germany and Russia—the number, quantity and mass of mediocre men, incapable and indecisive."
+Futurism was both an artistic-cultural movement and initially a political movement in Italy led by Filippo Tommaso Marinetti (1876-1944) who wrote the Manifesto of Futurism (1908), that championed the causes of modernism, action, and political violence as necessary elements of politics while denouncing liberalism and parliamentary politics.
+Marinetti rejected conventional democracy - based on majority rule and egalitarianism - for a new form of democracy, promoting what he described in his work "The Futurist Conception of Democracy" as the following: "We are therefore able to give the directions to create and to dismantle to numbers, to quantity, to the mass, for with us number, quantity and mass will never be—as they are in Germany and Russia—the number, quantity and mass of mediocre men, incapable and indecisive."

-Futurism influenced fascism in its emphasis on recognizing the virile nature of violent action and war as being necessities of modern civilization.
-Marinetti promoted the need of physical training of young men saying that, in male education, gymnastics should take precedence over books.
-He advocated segregation of the genders because womanly sensibility must not enter men's education, which he claimed must be "lively, bellicose, muscular and violently dynamic."
+Futurism influenced fascism in its emphasis on recognizing the virile nature of violent action and war as necessities of modern civilization.
+Marinetti promoted the need of physical training of young men, saying that, in male education, gymnastics should take precedence over books.
+He advocated segregation of the genders because womanly sensibility must not enter men's education, which he claimed must be "lively, bellicose, muscular and violently dynamic".